kennedn/Action-on-LAN/README.md

 # Action-on-LAN
 Suite of tools that use low level sockets to listen for magic packets and perform an action when detected.

+For example this set of tools makes it possible to turn a computer both off and on with a wake-on-lan packet.

 ## How to run
 python3 needs to be installed, along with the following module:
 - arpreq